Van Nuys: Economy

 Van Nuys Boulevard has a long and diverse commercial district along it, as do other major streets crossing through Van Nuys.

-There are two Target stores in Van Nuys, one on Sepulveda and Hatteras and another on Raymer and Kester.

-Van Nuys has two Asian supermarkets, one on Sherman Way and White Oak, and one on Sepulveda and Victory.

 From December 1947 until August 1992, General Motors operated an automobile factory called Van Nuys Assembly at Van Nuys Boulevard and Arminta Street to augment production efforts at their South Gate Assembly factory, which opened in 1936.
 The Van Nuys plant manufactured 6.3 million vehicles, including the Chevrolet Impala, Corvair, and later was the primary location for the Nova, Camaro, and Pontiac Firebird.
 Other models built were the Chevrolet Monte Carlo, Chevelle, the Oldsmobile Omega, and the Pontiac Ventura.
 Badge engineered versions of the Impala, Nova and Camaro were also manufactured at this location.
 In October 1989, GM announced that Camaro and Firebird production would be moved to a facility in Sainte-Thérèse.
 Due to air quality remediation efforts and decreasing market share of GM products, the factory was closed.

-In 1999, The Plant shopping center opened on the former factory site, anchored by a Home Depot, OfficeMax & 16-screen Mann movie theater multiplex.
-Through the following years there were additions to The Plant shopping center the following additions were: In-N-Out Burger, 7-Eleven, Gap Outlet, Ono Hawaiian BBQ, Starbucks, Party City, and Old Navy.
+In 1999, The Plant shopping center opened on the former factory site, anchored by big box retailers and a 16-screen movie theater multiplex.
+Through the following years there were additions to The Plant shopping center.

 Sound City Studios is a well-respected recording studio in Van Nuys.
 Van Nuys, along with Chatsworth, is home to numerous pornographic film studios, distributors, and manufacturers.

 Grupo TACA operates a Van Nuys-area TACA Center at 6710 Van Nuys Boulevard.

 Various parts of the 1984 film The Terminator were filmed in Van Nuys.